 If you would like to freeze your carrot cake, don't add the icing.
 Simply wrap the layers twice in plastic wrap then slide into a freezer safe plastic bag.
 Frozen cake will stay fresh for up to 4 months.
 Thaw frozen layers to room temperature before icing and assembly.

 You can swap the shredded coconut for chopped nuts and the figs for raisins.
-Just keep to the same measurements.
+Just keep to the same total measurements.

 you'll also love